shashankag14/mlops-template/README.md

 # mlops-template
-A simple and flexible project template for MLOps.
+MLOps project template to integrate robust and reliable machine learning pipelines in production.

 ## Badges